imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 1) The page is re-painted when we scroll and whenever we click on things.
 There is also some recursive painting when the page is loaded.
 It seems that every time an element on the page moves or is interacted with, the browser need to re-paint either the page or the element that is being acted upon.

 2) When we set the position on an HTML element as **fixed**, we remove it from the normal document flow.
-FOr this reason, adjusting the size or position of a fixed position element will not affect the other element in the normal document flow.
+For this reason, adjusting the size or position of a fixed position element will not affect the other elements in the normal document flow.